 Note that in various places throughout Meridium APM, families are displayed using a hierarchical view.
 For example, in the Meridium APM Framework application, the Browser provides a hierarchical view of families, which you can use to access records.
 In cases like this, users must have at least View privileges at the highest level in the hierarchy in order to access any subfamily within that branch of the tree.
-For instance, in the example shown above, users would need View privileges on the Event family in order to see the Calibration family in the Browser.
+For instance, in the example shown above, users would need View privileges on the Event family in order to

+About the Inheritance of Family-Level Privileges see the Calibration family in the Browser.
 Because of inheritance, this would allow users to view ANY record within the Event family hierarchy.